In Short

 The short answer is most likely yes.

-There are certain payments that attract PAYG withholding obligations.
-If such a payment is made, the person making the payment is required to withhold an amount from that payment and pay it directly to the Australian Taxation Office (ATO).
+In fact, certain payments are subject to PAYG withholding obligations.
+If such a payment is made, the person making it must withhold an amount and pay it directly to the Australian Taxation Office (ATO).

-Payments made to an Australian performing artist contracted to perform in a promotional activity are captured as a payment that attracts PAYG withholding obligations.
-The term “performing artist” is defined broadly and encompasses singers, dancers, models, actors, and former sportspeople.
+Payments made to an Australian performing artist contracted to perform in a promotional activity are treated as PAYG withholding obligations.
+The term ‘performing artist’ is defined broadly and includes singers, dancers, models, actors and ex-sportspersons.

-The concept ‘performing artist’ also encompasses ‘influencers’.
+The concept ‘performing artist’ also captures ‘influencers’.
 This is because influencers are generally paid to promote goods or services.
-This means that someone paying an influencer for such services would need to withhold tax from those payments and remit it to the ATO.
+Essentially, this means that someone paying an influencer for such services would need to withhold tax from those payments and remit it to the ATO.

 Do I Need to Pay My Influencer’s Superannuation?